 To start this process off I purchased a 10-litre stainless steel pot and some wooden spoons.
 I’m hoping to go to the thrift stores once Auckland is out of lockdown and find some second-hand aluminium pots.
 I washed my fibres in the washing machine with a natural washing powder by Eco Store.

 Then I made a visit to my local Chinese grocer and bulk bought some soybeans.
 These were quite cheap about $4 for 500grams.
+You could also buy them online if you don’t mind waiting.
 While researching where to purchase these I discovered the main supermarket chains don’t sell soybeans.

 Following a video lesson by Billynou on youtube, I soaked 1/2kg of soybeans in some water for 24 hours so they were nice and soft.
 Then I drained and rinsed them off.
 Using my blender I put 1 cup of soybeans into my blender along with 3 cups of tap water and blended this all up into a milky paste.